UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_python.md

 comprehension (which don't exist) to look, and behaves a little differently from the other comprehensions.

-What happens if we try to use them in the same was as we did list comprehensions?
+What happens if we try to use them in the same way as we did list comprehensions?

 ```python